jlinoff/myvault/README.md

 system.

 ### Website Spoofing
-Finally, web site spoofing could be used to direct you to a website that could be used to steal your information using a look alike webapp.
+Finally, Web site spoofing could be used to direct you to a website that could be used to steal your information using a look alike webapp.
 To mitigate that make sure that you accessing the _myVault_ from a known, trusted site.